risc0/risc0/website/docs/proof-system/proof-system-sequence-diagram.md

 ### DEEP-ALI & FRI

-The rest of the protocol implements with [DEEP-ALI & FRI] as described in [EthSTARK].
+The rest of the protocol is implemented with [DEEP-ALI & FRI] as described in [EthSTARK].
 We describe this in more detail below, and refer readers to the [ZKP Whitepaper] for a more formal description of the protocol.

 ## Sequence Diagram